 At first, that came as a bit of a shock.
-However, he was quick to add that we ought not to feel bad for being called ignorant, as he was quite likely the most ignorant person in the room.
+However, he was quick to add that we ought not to feel bad for being called ignorant, as he was quite possibly the most ignorant person in the room.

 This “ignorance principle” is one of the reasons I chose to begin this blog.
-As of this post, I’ve been working in IT/Software Engineering for almost 10 years.
+As of this post, I’ve been working in Consulting/IT/Software Engineering for almost 10 years.
 I’ve learned a great deal during that time.
 That said, every “eureka” moment or break through in understanding a new concept or approach only serves to reinforce the notion that there is much more to this iceberg than the visible tip upon which I stand.

 As I look back on my work from a year, 2 years, 5 years back I can’t believe some of the mistakes I made and things I would have done differently had I known what I know now.
 I don’t doubt that I might have similar reactions 5 years from now when I look back on my work from today.

 So, what is the point of this post, you may ask?
 It isn’t just a moment of introspection shared with the masses of the internet blogosphere, although it is also that.
 I hope to provide a word of encouragement or a kick in the pants – as the case may be to the following: